kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 The honest answer is that I don't know which future we're heading toward, and I'm not sure how much individual choices can impact the direction.
-The AI prisoner's dilemma suggests we're all making locally rational decisions that push us toward broadly uncertain results.
+The AI prisoner's dilemma suggests we're all making locally rational decisions that push us toward uncertain results.

-Recognizing the dilemma doesn't mean we're powerless.
+Recognizing the dilemma doesn't mean we're powerless!
 Understanding the forces might help us make better individual choices and better collective ones.
-If we're going to race toward AI adoption, we might as well race toward versions that serve human flourishing rather than efficiency metrics.
+If we're going to race toward AI adoption, we might as well do it intentionally.

 I don't have answers about what comes next.
-What I do know is that the choices we make now—whether to embrace AI, resist it, or just try to keep up—are shaping the future in ways we can't really see yet.
+What I do know is that the choices we make now, including whether to embrace AI, resist it, or just try to keep up, are shaping the future in ways we can't really see yet.
 Maybe that's not such a bad thing.
 Some of the best innovations have come from periods of uncertainty, when we had to figure things out as we went along.